Are you looking to learn about landlord and tenant law in Idaho?

 The federal Fair Housing Act ensures that everyone in the United States has equal opportunities when participating in housing market transactions without facing discrimination.
 As an Idaho landlord, it is against the law to discriminate against the protected classes listed in the federal Fair Housing Act.

-You need to provide a solid reason to file for the eviction of a tenant in Idaho.
+Under Idaho law, you need to provide a solid reason to evict a tenant.
 While each case may come with unique circumstances, many of them fall into one of the following categories of Idaho’s eviction laws:

 - When your tenant violates a lease term, you can serve them with a 3-Day Notice to Pay or Vacate.
 Should your tenant fail to curb their behavior with the written notice period, you can move forward with an eviction to end their tenancy.
 This process starts after you file an Unlawful Detainer.